Listen to the audio that got me booted from the radio show.

 I was told “different opinions” were not a problem.

-There would even be a disclaimer we would read before the show started; a disclaimer stating that the views and opinions expressed on our show were not those of the radio station or its management.
+We would even read a disclaimer before the show started; a message stating that the views and opinions expressed on our show were not those of the radio station or its management.

 You would think they’d have taken a moment to get to know the guy they were about to put in front of a microphone for two hours a week.